Welcoming home a new puppy is one of the greatest experiences in your life.

 This article may help if you want to learn How to Crate Train Your Dog in 9 Easy Steps.

 One of the first things to teach your new puppy is potty manners.

 Dogs are really smart when it comes to doing their business.

 You just need a few days to teach your puppy to go to the potty outside, but many new owners struggle to do so.

-Because puppies have a small bladder.
+Because puppies have small bladders.
 You have to take them outside almost every half an hour and even then there’s no guarantee that they won’t pee inside.

-At the end video you can also check an easy potty training tips for your puppy.
+At the end video, you can also check easy potty training tips for your puppy.

 3. Sleeping together with a puppy